-One of the most anticipated changes especially in the start-up and growth company segment has been the employee share offering for non-listed companies.
-The new regime allows employees to subscribe for the employer company's shares (not for any other company's shares) at low prices without triggering taxation on the discount at the time of subscription.
+In the start-up and growth company segment of non-listed companies, a special benefit is granted for employee share offering.
+The regime allows employees to subscribe for the employer company's shares (not for any other company's shares) at low prices without triggering taxation on the discount at the time of subscription.
 Instead, taxation is postponed until disposal of the shares.
 At disposal, the income is considered as capital income (not earned income, which is taxed progressively).
-The regime can only be applied if numerous requirements are met.
+The regime can be applied only if numerous requirements are met.
 The old tax regime for employee share offerings, which is significantly less beneficial, remains in force in parallel with the new regime.
 The old regime is, however, broader in its scope of application.